codecapsules-io/incident-response-plan/during.md

 ## Execute Remediation

-* Assess and explain risks of remediation actions to stakeholders.  `TODO: Customize remediation risk approval procedure, if necessary.`
+* Assess and explain risks of remediation actions to stakeholders.
 * Immediately implement those remediation actions with little or no affect on the attacker (sometimes called "posturing actions").
 For example, many of the [protection](#protect) and [detection](#detect) actions above are good candidates.
 * Schedule and task remediation actions according to the timing strategy.
 * Execute remediation actions in batches, as events, for maximum effectiveness and minimum risk.